KamilSJaron/DEE_assistants/student_meetings/170515_assistant_meeting.md

 ---

 All activities are academia-oriented.
-It would be nice, if we would be prepared to the most likely job market for the most of us - industry.
+It would be nice, if we would be prepared to the job market relevant for the most of us - industry.

 We could have seminars with industry people.
 There was a raised concern if the industry speaker would be able to deliver satisfying seminar.